Albany, Oregon Therapists

-These crises lines are available for 24/7 assistance.
+These crisis lines are available for 24/7 assistance.
 Contact the relevant mental health service to receive guidance in the next steps.
 If you or a loved one is suffering, don’t hesitate to receive the professional guidance you need to access local, qualified mental health services.

 Local Mental Health Factors

 Oregon is particularly affected by substance abuse.
 9.55% of the adolescent population is estimated to have a substance use disorder.
-Not only is substance abuse strongly linked with suicide and other mental disorders, it can be used as a self medication for depression and thoughts of suicide.
+Not only is substance abuse strongly linked with suicide and other mental disorders, it can be used as a self-medication for depression and thoughts of suicide.

 Alcohol use in youth is higher in Linn County than statewide.
 Approximately 15% of 8th graders in the county have consumed at least one alcoholic beverage, compared to only 12% statewide.
 Similarly, 8% of those surveyed had consumed five or more alcoholic beverages on one occasion, compared to only 5% statewide.